 How many small shops make A+ ice cream, gelato, and sorbet, all under one roof?
 At least one.
 Pugnuts Ice Cream Shop is a cheery former 1800s general store just uphill from Surry’s town wharf — a scenic spot to stroll with a cone.
 Yes, the owners are nuts about pugs.
 My go-to is the made-to-order ice-cream sandwich, with vanilla or coffee between chocolate pug-face cookies.
 Don’t sleep on the arboreal flavors of the “north woods collection”: birch bark, maple walnut, and oak with whiskey sauce. — Will Grunewald

 It’s open year-round, but I still look forward to my first summer cone at Liberty’s John’s Ice Cream Factory.
 The offerings, churned in house, range from classics like strawberry, vanilla, and a notably crumb-packed cookies-and-cream to more offbeat flavors, like apple crisp, peppermint anise, and chocolate orange peel.
 Even the brownies in the eponymous sundaes are homemade.
+Taste something different like these.
 John Ascrizzi has been making ice cream at his Route 3 shop for more than 20 years, and his scoops, floats, and cute, thin-wafered ice-cream sandwiches taste even better after a day at Lake St. George State Park, a mile down the road. — Frances Killea, contributor

 I’m not much of a shopper, but I always get a pep in my step when I’m buying outdoor gear, excited about my next adventure.
 Pricey new gear can be a gamble, though — you often don’t know how well it fits or functions until you’ve tested it in the field, thereby rendering it nonreturnable.
 So I love Freeport’s GearME consignment shop, which Emily Kirkton opened in 2018 after a decade of managing Outdoor Discovery School programs for L.L.Bean.
 You can save on everything from skis to kayaks, rent gear, and give your own gently used stuff a second life by consigning it for cash or store credit (so you can buy more gear!). — Jennifer Van Allen, branded content editor